DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_assess-discovery-peer-review.md

 - write up any recommendations or outcomes [in the report](/service-assurance/complete-discovery-peer-review-report)
 - submit the report, if you're the lead assessor
-- provide support if needed after the review with any actions from the peer review
+- provide any support needed after the peer review, along with any actions

 You'll be supported by the service assessment team throughout the process.

 ## Example review agenda

-A peer review is 2 hours long and can take place on Tuesdays, Wednesdays, and Thursdays.
+A peer review is 2 hours long and can take place on Tuesdays, Wednesdays, or Thursdays.

 You should agree in the pre-call with the team how the session will run.

-An example agenda might look like:
+An example agenda might look like this:

 | Time             | Action                     |
 |------------------|----------------------------|